Woodford Halse: Amenities

 Woodford Halse Church of England Primary School serves the parish.
 The school has one of the largest playing fields of any Northamptonshire school and holds an annual cross-country race, attracting over 700 competitors from more than thirty schools.
 The village has several shops and businesses.
 Northamptonshire Fire and Rescue Service has a fire station at Woodford Halse, staffed by retained firefighters.
 The village's regular social events include the Annual Christmas Street Fair and Summer Boat Races.

+Media

+Television signals in the village are received from the local relay transmitter which is transmitted via the Sutton Coldfield transmitter.
+However, signals can also be received from the Sandy Heath and Oxford transmitters.

+Local radio stations are BBC Radio Northampton, Heart East, Inspiration FM and Connect Radio.

+The local weekly newspaper serving the village is the Daventry Express.

 Sport and leisure

 Woodford Halse has a non-League football club, Woodford United F.C., which plays at Byfield Road.